Hanging Up The Beanie

 Most of the things I’ve discussed here have simple explanations that work for most people, some are easier said than done but still, there’s answers out there.
 I just don’t want to take the time to work on them because I still have no desire to really be that serious about streaming.
 While I was laid off people said “stream full time!”
 Which is flattering, but ultimately insane for a family man who needs medical insurance and y’know…groceries.
 Lots of people can stream without any of the mental hurdles I encounter, I know that it’s my own neuroses it but at least I’m being honest with myself here.
 Writing this post has actually been pretty therapeutic.

-Sorry for the ‘woe is me’ post, but I’ve really wanted to get this stuff off of my chest for a while, maybe see if I’m not alone?
+Sorry for the ‘woe is me’ / personal post, but I’ve really wanted to get this stuff off of my chest for a while, maybe see if I’m not alone?
 Until next time, dear readers, game excellently with one another!